-Employment of conservators and museum technicians is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations, according to the U.S. Department of Labor.
-It says that "public interest in science, art, history, and technology is expected to spur some demand for museum technicians and conservators."
+Employment of conservators and museum technicians is projected to grow 11 percent from 2023 to 2033, much faster than the average for all occupations, according to the U.S. Department of Labor.
+It says that "public interest in museums and other cultural centers is expected to increase the demand for curators, museum technicians, and conservators."
 Employment growth will vary by specialty.
 Competition for these desirable positions will be very strong.

 - Anthropologists